 In the wonderful world of fashion, everyone — and everything — is connected.
 We’re taking a look at who and what made waves in the past seven days, and weaving a common thread between them.
-From new clothing recycling programs to highland high fashion, this is your one-stop style-story shop.
+From record-breaking sales to controversial capsule collections, this is your one-stop style-story shop.

-Do you know who else is seeing green?
+Do you know who else has had a good year online?

 2. Michael Kors.
 With his down-to-earth designing advice on Project Runway and celebrity clients like Gwyneth Paltrow and Michelle Obama, it comes as no surprise that Michael Kors is the most searched designer of 2012, according to Bing.com.
 (Louis Vuitton takes second place, followed by Gucci in third and Ralph Lauren is forth.)